govflow/govflow/README.md

 ## config

-Provides a configuration object to store various settings for the system.
+Provides a configuration object to store various config for the system.
 The configuration object is backed by [nconf](https://github.com/indexzero/nconf).

 ## core